Raptors stretch win streak and Buttigieg clings to narrow lead; In the news for February 6 | paNOW | Prince Albert, Saskatchewan - Mash Viral

 A Turkish plane tore off a runway, crashed into a ditch and broke apart during a bad weather landing in Istanbul on Wednesday, killing three people and injuring dozens more.
 Passengers had to climb through the split hull to escape.

-The aircraft, operated by low-cost airline Pegasus Airlines, arrived from the western Turkish city of Izmir at Istanbul airport Sabiha Gokcen with 183 passengers and crew on board when it had what the Ministry of Transport described as a “rough landing.”
+The aircraft, operated by low-cost airline Pegasus Airlines, arrived at Sabiha Gokcen airport in Istanbul from the western Turkish city of Izmir with 183 passengers and crew on board when it had what the Ministry of Transport described as a “rough landing.”

 Istanbul Gov. Ali Yerlikaya said the plane did not hold onto the runway and moved about 50-60 meters (yards) before falling into the ditch from a height of about 30 meters.